18F/technology-budgeting/handbook.md

 <small>

 <p class="footnote" id="footnote-1">1.
 Projects valued at \$6M or greater, in Europe and the United States, that were completed satisfactorily, on time, and within budget.
-From The Standish Group’s "[Haze](https://www.standishgroup.com/sample_research_files/Haze4.pdf)," based on their CHAOS database. <a href="#reference-1">↩︎</a></p>
+From The Standish Group’s "<a href="https://www.standishgroup.com/sample_research_files/Haze4.pdf">Haze</a>," based on their CHAOS database. <a href="#reference-1">↩︎</a></p>

-<p class="footnote" id="footnote-1">2.
-Of the \$90 billion in federal IT spending in FY2019, 80% is allocated for maintenance of legacy software, according to the GAO’s June 2019 report, "[Agencies Need to Develop Modernization Plans for Critical Legacy Systems](https://www.gao.gov/products/GAO-19-471)."
+<p class="footnote" id="footnote-2">2.
+Of the \$90 billion in federal IT spending in FY2019, 80% is allocated for maintenance of legacy software, according to the GAO’s June 2019 report, "<a href="https://www.gao.gov/products/GAO-19-471">Agencies Need to Develop Modernization Plans for Critical Legacy Systems</a>."
 They write that inadequately-maintained legacy software leads to security risks, unmet mission needs, staffing issues, and increased costs. <a href="#reference-2">↩︎</a></p>

-<p class="footnote" id="footnote-1">3.
+<p class="footnote" id="footnote-3">3.
 A user story reads in form of "as a [role], I need [this thing], so I can [accomplish this]."
 For example, "as a social worker, I need case notes to be cached on my phone, so that I can access case notes in areas without mobile phone service."
 All technical work is done in the service of addressing a user story. <a href="#reference-3">↩︎</a></p>

-<p class="footnote" id="footnote-1">4.
-Stack Overflow’s 2018 survey of 57,075 developers found that [85% of professional software developers use agile](https://insights.stackoverflow.com/survey/2018#work-_-which-methodologies-do-developers-use).
-[And a 2015 study by Hewlett Packard](https://softwaretestinggenius.com/docs/4aa5-7619.pdf) found that "the vast majority of organizations [they] surveyed reported that today they primarily use Agile methods."
+<p class="footnote" id="footnote-4">4.
+Stack Overflow’s 2018 survey of 57,075 developers found that <a href="https://insights.stackoverflow.com/survey/2018#work-_-which-methodologies-do-developers-use">85% of professional software developers use agile</a>.
+And <a href="https://softwaretestinggenius.com/docs/4aa5-7619.pdf">a 2015 study by Hewlett Packard</a> found that "the vast majority of organizations [they] surveyed reported that today they primarily use Agile methods."
 The process described here is not extraordinary in any way. <a href="#reference-4">↩︎</a></p>

-<p class="footnote" id="footnote-1">5.
-For more on DevOps, see the Defense Innovation Board’s "[Is Your Development Environment Holding You Back?
-A DIB Guide for the Acquisition Community](https://media.defense.gov/2018/Oct/09/2002049592/-1/-1/0/DIB_DEVELOPMENT_ENVIRONMENT_2018.10.05.PDF)." <a href="#reference-5">↩︎</a></p>
+<p class="footnote" id="footnote-5">5.
+For more on DevOps, see the Defense Innovation Board’s "<a href="https://media.defense.gov/2018/Oct/09/2002049592/-1/-1/0/DIB_DEVELOPMENT_ENVIRONMENT_2018.10.05.PDF">Is Your Development Environment Holding You Back?
+A DIB Guide for the Acquisition Community</a>." <a href="#reference-5">↩︎</a></p>

-<p class="footnote" id="footnote-1">6.
-For details, see the U.S. Department of Health &amp; Human Services’ Office of the Inspector General report about the Healthcare.gov failure, "[Case Study of CMS Management of the Federal Marketplace](https://oig.hhs.gov/oei/reports/oei-06-14-00350.asp)" and Harvard Business School case study, "[The Spectacular Fall and Fix of HealthCare.gov](https://hbswk.hbs.edu/item/the-spectacular-fall-and-fix-of-healthcare-gov)." <a href="#reference-6">↩︎</a></p>
+<p class="footnote" id="footnote-6">6.
+For details, see the U.S. Department of Health &amp; Human Services’ Office of the Inspector General report about the Healthcare.gov failure, "<a href="https://oig.hhs.gov/oei/reports/oei-06-14-00350.asp">Case Study of CMS Management of the Federal Marketplace</a>" and Harvard Business School case study, "<a href="https://hbswk.hbs.edu/item/the-spectacular-fall-and-fix-of-healthcare-gov">The Spectacular Fall and Fix of HealthCare.gov</a>." <a href="#reference-6">↩︎</a></p>

-<p class="footnote" id="footnote-1">7.
-For an example RFP, see the [U.S. Tax Court’s 2018 EF-CMS RFQ](https://github.com/ustaxcourt/case-management-rfq), which includes a QASP, under the ["Deliverables and Performance Standards" section](https://github.com/ustaxcourt/case-management-rfq/blob/master/02_SOW.md#deliverables-and-performance-standards). <a href="#reference-7">↩︎</a></p>
+<p class="footnote" id="footnote-7">7.
+For an example RFP, see the <a href="https://github.com/ustaxcourt/case-management-rfq">U.S. Tax Court’s 2018 EF-CMS RFQ</a>, which includes a QASP, under the <a href="https://github.com/ustaxcourt/case-management-rfq/blob/master/02_SOW.md#deliverables-and-performance-standards">"Deliverables and Performance Standards" section</a>. <a href="#reference-7">↩︎</a></p>

-<p class="footnote" id="footnote-1">8.
-For more about the difference between O&amp;M and continuous agile development, read ["Software is an anti-pattern"](https://18f.gsa.gov/2016/02/23/software-maintenance-is-an-anti-pattern/) on the 18F blog. <a href="#reference-8">↩︎</a></p>
+<p class="footnote" id="footnote-8">8.
+For more about the difference between O&amp;M and continuous agile development, read <a href="https://18f.gsa.gov/2016/02/23/software-maintenance-is-an-anti-pattern/">"Software is an anti-pattern"</a> on the 18F blog. <a href="#reference-8">↩︎</a></p>

-<p class="footnote" id="footnote-1">9.
-In The Standish Group’s 2014 CHAOS Report, based on a survey of 25,000 software projects, they found that [software projects that cost more than ]\$10 million succeed only 8% of the time](https://www.standishgroup.com/sample_research_files/CHAOSReport2014.pdf#page=3).
+<p class="footnote" id="footnote-9">9.
+In The Standish Group’s 2014 CHAOS Report, based on a survey of 25,000 software projects, they found that <a href="https://www.standishgroup.com/sample_research_files/CHAOSReport2014.pdf#page=3">software projects that cost more than \$10 million succeed only 8% of the time</a>.
 Outcomes improve substantially as the dollar value is reduced, peaking at a 70% success rate for projects under $1 million. <a href="#reference-9">↩︎</a></p>

-<p class="footnote" id="footnote-1">10.
-In The Standish Group’s 2014 CHAOS Report, based on a survey of 25,000 software projects, they found that [software projects’ outcomes get worse as more money is spent](https://www.standishgroup.com/sample_research_files/CHAOSReport2014.pdf#page=3).
+<p class="footnote" id="footnote-10">10.
+In The Standish Group’s 2014 CHAOS Report, based on a survey of 25,000 software projects, they found that <a href="https://www.standishgroup.com/sample_research_files/CHAOSReport2014.pdf#page=3">software projects’ outcomes get worse as more money is spent</a>.
 Limiting the spending on each contract segments the project into smaller components, making each component — and the entire project — more likely to succeed. <a href="#reference-10">↩︎</a></p>

-<p class="footnote" id="footnote-1">11.
-Alaska’s Department of Health &amp; Social Services faced this challenge in 2017, and their Contracts and Procurement Manager wrote about the process that they used to attract small, agile, Alaskan vendors in "[How Alaska is using transparency to attract modern software vendors](https://18f.gsa.gov/2017/09/12/how-alaska-is-using-transparency/)." <a href="#reference-11">↩︎</a></p>
+<p class="footnote" id="footnote-11">11.
+Alaska’s Department of Health &amp; Social Services faced this challenge in 2017, and their Contracts and Procurement Manager wrote about the process that they used to attract small, agile, Alaskan vendors in "<a href="https://18f.gsa.gov/2017/09/12/how-alaska-is-using-transparency/">How Alaska is using transparency to attract modern software vendors</a>." <a href="#reference-11">↩︎</a></p>

-<p class="footnote" id="footnote-1">12.
-The Bureau of Labor Statistics provides [state-level wage information for software developers](https://www.bls.gov/oes/current/oes151132.htm#IDX701), which shows that the difference between the most expensive developers (Washington state) and the least expensive (Puerto Rico) is a 150% wage gap.
+<p class="footnote" id="footnote-12">12.
+The Bureau of Labor Statistics provides <a href="https://www.bls.gov/oes/current/oes151132.htm#IDX701">state-level wage information for software developers</a>, which shows that the difference between the most expensive developers (Washington state) and the least expensive (Puerto Rico) is a 150% wage gap.
 Even within states there can be tremendous variation in labor costs between urban areas and rural areas.
 As a result, insisting that vendor teams work on-site can double the cost of software. <a href="#reference-12">↩︎</a></p>

-<p class="footnote" id="footnote-1">13.
-See "[18F’s best practices for making distributed teams work](https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/)" for specifics. <a href="#reference-13">↩︎</a></p>
+<p class="footnote" id="footnote-13">13.
+See "<a href="https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/">18F’s best practices for making distributed teams work</a>" for specifics. <a href="#reference-13">↩︎</a></p>
 </small>